Before & After

 Apply professional cleaning chemistry to help break down soil, oils, and problem areas before extraction.

-Use the Rotovac 360i rotary extraction power head to help loosen embedded buildup with multi-directional cleaning action.
+Use the Rotovac 360i rotary extraction power head to loosen embedded buildup with multi-directional cleaning action.

-Use truck-mounted extraction to rinse and remove loosened soil, residue, and odor-causing buildup from the carpet.
+Extract with truck-mounted steam extraction to rinse and remove loosened soil, residue, and odor-causing buildup.

 Treat problem stains and odor areas carefully.
-Results depend on the carpet material, depth of contamination, stain age, and previous products used.
+Results depend on material, stain depth, age, and previous products.

 Quote factors